-Located close to the UK’s motorsport valley in Bletchley, near Milton Keynes, Dowse Engineering ensures the efficient and cost-effective delivery of machined components through continuous investment in the latest manufacturing technologies, which includes a range of workholding equipment from Thame.
+Located close to the UK’s motorsport valley in Bletchley, near Milton Keynes, Dowse Engineering ensures the efficient and cost-effective delivery of quality components through continuous investment in the latest manufacturing technologies, which includes a range of workholding equipment from Thame.

 “An example of the many advantages we have gained through the use of Thame Workholding’s products is our recently purchased InoGrip system,” says director Trevor Dowse.
 “Before loading a billet on to an InoGrip vice for milling, we stamp the workpiece in our InoGrip stamping station.
 The four precise depressions allow the specially shaped ends of the InoGrip vice’s three jaws to lock into the last 6 mm of the workpiece.
 This positive fit makes it possible to securely clamp the workpiece with just a fraction of the previously necessary clamping force.
 In addition, the arrangement provides a reference point for reinserting workpieces in the vice with a high degree of repeat accuracy.
 Much reduced machining times, improved precision and substantial cost savings on materials means that we anticipate a rapid return on our investment.”